freer4/stackagejs/README.md

 - stackage-sequelize - Sequelize
 - stackage-ef - Entity Framework
 - Any other ORMs I come across, preferably in a variety of languages as a flex

+Other stackages:
+- Might be opportunities for invidivualized plugins based on utilities like microservices, think "PubSub".

 API definitions